Gaza War (2008–2009): December repercussions

 On 22 December, Israeli defense minister Ehud Barak said that his country will not accept the ongoing rocket fire from the Palestinian militants in the Gaza Strip, Israeli foreign minister Tzipi Livni, who had supported the truce until recently, suggested that military actions be taken against the Hamas government in Gaza.

 On 23 December, senior Hamas leader Mahmoud al-Zahar said that Hamas was willing to renew the cease-fire under the original terms, demanding an Israeli commitment to refrain from any military operation in the Strip and to keep the border crossings open.
 Speaking with Egyptian newspaper al-Ahram, al-Zahar said that the movement would reassess the situation in Gaza once the 24 hours during which Hamas vowed to halt rocket fire had ended.
 Despite the temporary ceasefire declared by the armed Palestinian factions, eight Qassam rockets and eight mortar shells hit the Negev.
-Also that day, Israeli Defense Forces killed three Palestinian militants, stating they were planting explosives on the border.
+Also that day, Israel Defense Forces killed three Palestinian militants, stating they were planting explosives on the border.

 On 24 December, an Israeli airstrike hit a group of militants in the Gaza Strip.
 An Israeli military spokesman said that the militants had fired mortars at Israel.
 Palestinian medics said that one Hamas militant was killed in the strike and two other Palestinians were wounded, including a cameraman from Hamas' television station.
 On that day, Hamas military wing issued a statement saying that it began an operation code-named "Operation Oil Stain".
 87 Palestinian mortar shells, Katyusha and Qassam rockets hit the Negev.
 Hamas said that it would expand the "Oil Stain" and put thousands of Israelis "under fire".
 Hamas said it was ready for the war: "far greater than surrendering to Israeli threats and that they became much more prepared to counter Israeli aggression and to defend themselves than in the past."

 On 25 December, after Israel had "wrapped up preparations for a broad offensive", Israeli Prime Minister Ehud Olmert delivered a final warning in an interview with the Arabic language satellite channel al-Arabiya.
 He said "I am telling them now, it may be the last minute, I'm telling them stop it.
 We are stronger."
 Another six Qassams landed in southern Israel.